-Generators are specified, designed, manufactured and tested according to the standards described in Table 2.1.
-The applicable standards are specified in the commercial contract, which may indicate other national or international standards, depending on the application or installation location.
+The generators are specified, designed, manufactured and tested according to the standards described in items 2.3.1 and 2.3.22.3.2

+The applicable standards are specified in the commercial contract.
+May indicate other national or international standards, depending on the application or installation location.